What is Mentoring?

 The mentoring process is based on trust, and unless jointly decided otherwise, the mentors respect and maintain the confidentiality of the information shared with them.

-Once every three months, Civic Space holds meetings or discussions with the mentors as well as the organizations / initiatives that receive mentoring support, hearing their views about the process, and if/when necessary, provides recommendations for improvement.
+Periodically, Civic Space holds meetings or discussions with the mentors as well as the organizations / initiatives that receive mentoring support, hearing their views about the process, and if/when necessary, provides recommendations for improvement.
 In case of any problem arising between the mentor and the organization / initiative, Civic Space will take necessary measures to support the development of a solution.
-However, in case the problem cannot be solved through these efforts, the mentoring relationship between the organization / initiative and the mentor might be terminated.

 The mentoring process will be supported both with trainings and workshops to be organized by Civic Space and other CSOs, and with the involvement of other mentors from the mentor pool.